 We have extensive policies, procedures and practices to ensure that our business operations comply with all relevant laws and regulations with respect to anti-corruption, anti-money laundering ("AML"), extortion, fraud and combating the financing of terrorism ("CFT").
 It is our policy to conduct business ethically to prohibit the bribery of government officials in connection with the conduct of our business.
-We conduct background checks on all prospective employees prior to their employment.
+We conduct background checks on all prospective employees prior to their employment and all of our vendors prior to engagement.
 Our employees are also required to adhere to our Code of Conduct and Ethics, which requires, among other things, that they act with integrity and honesty.

-Our senior management works closely with relevant departments such as Legal, Finance, Compliance, Security and Learning and Advancement to ensure substantial and up to date training on compliance and regulatory matters (including anti-corruption, AML and CFT) is provided to our employees.
+WRM's senior management works closely with relevant departments such as Legal, Finance, Compliance, Security and Learning and Advancement to ensure substantial and up to date training on compliance and regulatory matters (including anti-corruption, AML and CFT) is provided to our employees.
 The work of our Board, the Committees of the Board and the Internal Audit department as described in the Corporate Governance Report of this Annual Report also contribute to our compliance efforts.